 Short Tennis Rules

-Short tennis, also known as short court tennis or mini tennis, is a game played predominantly by children as a means to learn the basics of tennis before progressing to the full version of the sport.
-The game is played with different equipment than used to play standard tennis, including soft balls, lowered nets and smaller rackets.
-Although many of the rules are similar to the long version of the game, soft tennis does have a number of rules unique to the sport.
+Short tennis, a game also known as short court tennis or mini tennis, is played predominantly by children as a means to learn the basics of tennis before progressing to the full version of the sport.
+Mini tennis is played with different equipment than used to play standard tennis, including soft balls, lowered nets and smaller rackets.
+Although many of the rules are similar to the long version of the game, short tennis does have a number of rules unique to the sport.

 Starting a Point

 Each point is started by an underarm serve.
+A service option for beginners is to bounce the ball and then hit it into play.
 Like traditional tennis, short tennis requires a player to stand behind the baseline of one box and serve into the box on the other side of the net that lies diagonally across from the server.
 Each server has two attempts to deliver a serve and failing to do so results in a point being awarded to the other player.

 In Play